top of page

 topps1974-144F--fae213672699096312bd484b0b9070434e440f14.jpg

-The set features 21 manager cards, which feature the manager and 4 coaches on the front, while providing information on their pro playing careers, date/place of burth and current home city on the reverse.
-The Royals' Jack McKeon and the Twins' Frank Quilici are depicted with only 3 coaches, the Indians' Ken Aspromonte with has 2, and the Tigers' Ralph Houk with none.
+The set features 21 manager cards, which feature the manager and 4 coaches on the front, while providing information on their pro playing careers, date/place of birth and current home city on the reverse.
+The Royals' Jack McKeon and the Twins' Frank Quilici are depicted with only 3 coaches, the Indians' Ken Aspromonte has 2, and the Tigers' Ralph Houk with none.

 The Yankees, A's and Padres don't have manager cards.
 The Yankees' Bill Virdon, the A's Alvin Dark and the Padres' John McNamara were signed too late to be included in the set